Pwd9000-ML/blog-devto/posts/Azure-Private-Endpoint-Logic-App/Azure-Private-Endpoint-Logic-App.md

 ![private-link](./assets/private-link.png)

-## What is new in Azure Logic apps?
+## What's new in Azure Logic apps?

 There has some been some major architectural changes and improvements made in recent days to Azure Logic apps (multi-tenant implementation), especially the new logic apps runtime which is a re-hostable containerized, single-tenant runtime, which is built on top of the `Azure Functions runtime`, adding some excellent new features that we can now utilise in our logic apps.
 Such as enabling `managed service identity (MSI)` on our logic apps, cross-platform support, local development and testing using VSCode, enabling new advanced networking features such as `private endpoints` which we will focus on in todays tutorial or even running our logic apps in a dedicated compute resource in Azure, Docker or Kubernetes environments.